minimize etol ftol maxiter maxeval

 Alternate means of relaxing a system are to run dynamics with a small or limited timestep.
 Or dynamics can be run using fix viscous to impose a damping force that slowly drains all kinetic energy from the system.
 The pair_style soft potential can be used to un-overlap atoms while running dynamics. un-overlap atoms while running dynamics.

 The minimization styles cg, sd, and hftn involves an outer iteration loop which sets the search direction along which atom coordinates are changed.
 An inner iteration is then performed using a line search algorithm.
 The line search typically evaluates forces and energies several times to set new coordinates.
 Currently, a backtracking algorithm is used which may not be optimal in terms of the number of force evaluations performed, but appears to be more robust than previous line searches we have tried.
 The backtracking method is described in Nocedal and Wright’s Numerical Optimization (Procedure 3.1 on p 41).

 In all cases, the objective function being minimized is the total potential energy of the system as a function of the N atom coordinates:

-where the first term is the sum of all non-bonded pairwise interactions including long-range Coulombic interactions, the 2nd through 5th terms are bond, angle, dihedral, and improper interactions respectively, and the last term is energy due to fixes which can act as constraints or apply force to atoms, such as through interaction with a wall.
+where the first term is the sum of all non-bonded pairwise interactions including long-range Coulombic interactions, the second through fifth terms are bond, angle, dihedral, and improper interactions respectively, and the last term is energy due to fixes which can act as constraints or apply force to atoms, such as through interaction with a wall.
 See the discussion below about how fix commands affect minimization.

 The starting point for the minimization is the current configuration of the atoms.